oddkiva/sara/doc/sphinx/source/imu/gravity.rst

   altitude, and a constant pitch or roll angles, which we cannot really ignore in the IMU.

-- the engine force that moves the vehicle.
+- the engine force that moves the vehicle forward.

-  Another complication is that the engine makes the vehicle vibrate, thus creating non-negligible noise that cannot be easily distinguished from a truly small engine force
+  Another complication is that the engine makes the vehicle vibrate, thus creating non-negligible noise that is not easily distinguished from a truly small engine force.

 - the gravitational force applied to the vehicle chassis, which the IMU is attached to and thus forming altogether a solid object.